jameszah/CayExcel/README.md

 # CayExcel
 CayExcel - REST API Tutorial / Demo using Excel VBA for mydevices.com

-CayExcel5.xlsm is the current version, with new authentication system.
+CayExcel6.xlsm is the current version, with mods for the new cayenne REST API servers and syntax.

 http://community.mydevices.com/t/cayexcel-rest-api-tutorial-demo-using-excel-vba/10450?u=jameszahary